- Why is it important to distinguish between controllers and processors?

 - your UK GDPR obligations and how to meet them;

 - your responsibilities to individuals and supervisory authorities (including the ICO) and the penalties associated with non-compliance, such as fines and other enforcement powers; and

 - how you can work with other organisations to ensure you process personal data responsibly and respect individuals’ rights.

-Controllers (including joint controllers) have more obligations under the GDPR than processors do, because they decide what personal data is collected and why, and exercise ultimate control over the data.
+Controllers (including joint controllers) have more obligations under the UK GDPR than processors do, because they decide what personal data is collected and why, and exercise ultimate control over the data.
 UK controllers must also pay a data protection fee unless they are exempt.